ojaswinich/signature_verification/README.md

 The data used for training the CNN model and the logistic model is from SigComp2009 (train and test) and SigComp2011 (Dutch) data set.
 A subset of the data was used for training and validation was done on the remaining unseen part of the data.

 ## Relevant Code
-All the code for training the CNN model as well as the subsequent logistic model is present in train.ipynb fn_utils.py contains all the functions that are called for the final framework of one shot learning. final_framework.ipynb contains the final framework that is built to test any signature image.
+All the code for training the CNN model as well as the subsequent logistic model is present in train.ipynb. fn_utils.py contains all the functions that are called for the final framework of one shot learning. final_framework.ipynb contains the final framework that is built to test any signature image.
 It loads the CNN and logistic model weights and creates an empty database.